-The NCBE emphasizes questions about relevancy and the reasons for excluding relevant evidence because it requires examinees to demonstrate legal reasoning based on a fact pattern.
+The National Conference of Bar Examiners (NCBE®) emphasizes questions about relevancy and the reasons for excluding relevant evidence because it requires you to demonstrate legal reasoning based on a fact pattern.
 Without the determination of relevancy, evidence such as photographs and oral testimony is irrelevant.
-This graphic below shows you how the subtopics on the evidence bar exam are graded and why:
+Here’s how the subtopics on evidence are graded:

 Evidence Subtopics | % Tested | No. of Questions |